 The European Investment Bank and the European Bank for Reconstruction and Development have indicated that they might lend up to €300 million for the modernisation of the Ukrainian pipeline system - provided Kyiv gets serious about opening up and reforming its gas sector.
 This is a difficult but critical issue for European energy policy and it is important for the EU to persevere in strengthening its energy partnership with Ukraine.
-The EU and European energy companies should also back US initiatives for pilot projects in the exploration of these resources would reduce Ukraine's dependence on Russia and provide new room for manoeuvre in foreign policy.
+The EU and European energy companies should also back US initiatives for pilot projects in the exploration of unconventional gas resources in Ukraine.
+The exploitation of these resources would reduce Ukraine's dependence on Russia and provide new room for manoeuvre in foreign policy.

-\star Implement the third energy market package
+★ Implement the third energy market package